-- First, you probably aren’t really interested in posts with that many comments.
+- You probably aren’t really interested in posts with that many comments.

-- Second, I have found that Facebook stops delivering comments after a certain point; you can click the View more comments link, and nothing happens (visually, anyway).
-This bookmarklet bumps into the same limitation: it will iteratively click the View more comments link and eventually time out as nothing happens.
+- I have found that Facebook stops delivering comments after a certain point; you can click the View more comments link, and nothing happens (visually, anyway).
+This bookmarklet bumps into the same limitation: it iteratively clicks View more comments links and eventually time out as nothing happens.